doxigo/git-ip-guard/README.md

-# Git IP Guard
+# Git IP Guard v2.0

-A security tool that prevents git pushes from sanctioned countries and provides visual indicators in your terminal.
+A comprehensive security tool that prevents git pushes and pulls from sanctioned countries using git hooks, with granular control and management features.

 ## Context

 There have been a lot of issues for developers living in sanctioned countries, which is quite unfortunate since they don't really have anything to do with the political side of things.

-Git IP Guard - a tool that enforces location-based restrictions on git pushes.
-While it's important to comply with regulations, it's equally important to remember that behind every blocked push is a developer trying to contribute to open source, learn, or simply do their job.
+Git IP Guard v2.0 - a tool that enforces location-based restrictions on git operations (push and pull).
+While it's important to comply with regulations, it's equally important to remember that behind every blocked operation is a developer trying to contribute to open source, learn, or simply do their job.

 The tool includes bypass mechanisms because sometimes compliance requirements conflict with humanitarian considerations.
 It's transparent about what it's doing (showing your location with country flags) and provides clear options for exceptions.